 The World Bank has used CRGs almost exclusively to support R&D in Brazil, Chile, China, and India.
-Matching grants were used to reduce risks and provide incentives to entrepreneurs in Bank projects in China, Chile, and India.
+Matching grants were used to reduce risks and provide incentives to entrepreneurs in Bank projects in Chile, China, and India.
 Both the Bank and IFC have supported venture capital schemes.
-But IFC has been more active in this, particularly in India.
+But IFC has been more active in supporting venture capital initiatives, particularly in India.
 IFC has also provided advisory services that helped financial institutions expand their focus on clean energy financing.